lambdamikel/Common-Lisp-Tangram-Solver/README.md

 # Common-Lisp-Tangram-Solver
-A Tangram Puzzle Solver in Common Lisp that is capable of solving arbitrary geometric tiling problems
+A Tangram Puzzle Solver in Common Lisp that is capable of solving arbitrary geometric tiling problems, utilizing CLIM (Common Lisp Interface Manager) for its GUI.

 ![tiles](pics/tiles.png)

-This was written in Common Lisp in 2003, using CLIM for the GUI (Common Lisp Interface Manager).
+This was written in Common Lisp in 2003, using CLIM (Common Lisp Interface Manager) for the GUI.
 It compiles with LispWorks 6.1 & CLIM.

 Here is a [2003 poster about the project, in German](tangram-poster.pdf).